 Biohealth Medical Laboratory, Inc. and PB Laboratories, LLC (the "Companies") filed suit against CIGNA Health in 2015 alleging that CIGNA failed to pay claims for laboratory services the Companies provided to patients pursuant to CIGNA - issued and CIGNA - administered plans.
 In 2016, the U.S. District Court dismissed part of the Companies' claims for lack of standing.
 The Companies appealed that decision to the Eleventh Circuit Court of Appeals, which in late 2017 reversed the District Court's decision and found that the Companies have standing to raise claims arising out of traditional insurance plans as well as self-funded plans.
 In July 2019, the Companies and EPIC Reference Labs, Inc. filed suit against CIGNA Health for failure to pay claims for laboratory services provided.
 Cigna Health, in turn, sued for improper billing practices.
-CIGNA's case was dismissed on June 22, 2020; the suit by the Companies and EPIC remains in the early stages.
+CIGNA's case was dismissed on June 22, 2020.
+The suit remains ongoing but because the Company did not have the financial resources to see the action to conclusion, it assigned the benefit, if any, to Christopher Diamantis for his assumption of the costs to carry the case to conclusion.